wryan67/UltimatePiClock/readme.md

 ## Compiling

-Currently using Visual Studio for development and compiling.
+Currently using Visual Studio Community Edition for development and compiling.

     1. Open the piClock.sln using Visual Studio
     2. Setup your Remote Build Machine